acoustic-content-samples/sample-wch-node-wrapper/README.md

 ```

 - `query` - [Required] The assetquery used to select the assets to get deleted.
 Can also be an array of multiple facetqueries.
-- `amount` - [Optional] Amount of assets to get deleted.
+- `rows` - [Optional] Amount of assets to get deleted.
 Defaults to 100.

 > `createAsset(assetDef)`